Energy Savings Assistance for Common Area Measures

 - Meet the partial definition of deed-restricted in California Public Utilities Code Section 2852(a)(A).

-- House at least 65% of tenants with incomes at or below 200% Federal Poverty Guidelines, per ESA Program rules.
-Review the Federal Poverty Guidelines.
+- House at least 65% of tenants with incomes at or below 200% the Federal Poverty Guidelines, per ESA Program rules.
+Review the ESA Income Guidelines.

 - Enroll their properties for benchmarking via the Environmental Protection Agency's Portfolio Manager Tool.